dartsidedev/grind75/README.md

 > [Solution](./test/valid_palindrome_test.dart)
 > [LeetCode](https://leetcode.com/problems/valid-palindrome/)

+Start with two pointers at each end of the string.
+If a letter is not alphanumeric, move pointer to next alphanumeric.
+Whenever the two pointers contain alphanumeric chars, compare.
+If the values for the two pointers don't match, return "not a palindrome".

+**Complexity analysis** ($n$ is the length of the string):
+* **Time complexity**: $O(n)$, as we traverse over each character at most once.
+* **Space complexity**: $O(1)$, because you only need two variables holding integers.

+Alternative solutions:

-Obvious solution: filter invalid characters, keep only alphanumeric characters and convert to lowercase (`split`+`where`+`map`+`join`).
+* filter and transform invalid characters (keep only alphanumeric characters and convert to lowercase) (`split`+`where`+`map`+`join`).
   Then, check if palindrome: either two pointers, or reverse the string and compare against filtered values.

-Improvement: Start with two pointers, if a letter is not alphanumeric, move pointer to next alphanumeric.
-Whenever the two pointers contain alphanumeric chars, compare.
-If the values for the two pointers don't match, return " not a palindrome".
+TODO: I could actually implement this one day.
 </details>

 <details>